corelan/certmon/README.md

 The script takes 2 input files, which are expected to be placed in the current folder.
+(You can specify an alternate location using parameters -c and -s)

+`certmon.conf`
+This is where you can specify the hostnames & ports to connect to

+`certmon_smtp.conf`
-(You can specify an alternate location using parameters -c and -s) certmon.conf (which contains the hostnames & ports to connect to) certmon_smtp.conf (which contains information about your SMTP server, and the email addresses to use) You can tweak the warning threshold with parameter -w.
+This file contains information about your SMTP server, and the email addresses to use

+You can tweak the warning threshold with parameter -w.

 certmon.conf syntax
 -------------------